 I was born with vocal cord paralysis, a condition that requires me to wear a tracheostomy tube, or trach tube, to help me breathe and function like an able-bodied person.
 I can't swim because water will get into my tube.
-I can't participate in sports or run for more than 30 seconds without feeling like my chest is about to burst (and even then, it takes me several minutes to stop wheezing and catch my breath).
-And if my trach tube gets blocked, damaged or knocked out for whatever reason (it's happened, and it's awful), I can't breathe anymore.
-If my trach tube stays inoperable for a long enough period of time, I'm pretty much a goner.
+I can't participate in sports or run for more than 30 seconds without feeling like my chest is about to burst.
+And if my trach tube gets blocked, damaged or knocked out for whatever reason (it's happened, and it's awful), I pretty much can't breathe anymore.

 And yet, although my disability is physical and clearly visible, I'm much more mobile than a lot of people with disabilities.
 I can walk, shout, eat, bathe myself, and solve math problems.
 I can speak for myself, wash my own dishes, and travel.
 I haven't been diagnosed with any mental illnesses.
 I'm able to work full-time as a journalist and live on my own in New York City.